Dolly Parton Pays Tribute To Burt Reynolds

 Actor Burt Reynolds passed away on Thursday at the age of 82.
 As Hollywood mourns the legendary actor, several of his friends and colleagues have shared photos and memories of the Deliverance actor.
-According to People, one of those friends is Dolly Parton, who starred with Reynolds in the 1982 film The Best Little Whorehouse in Texas.
+According to People, one of those friends is Dolly Parton, who starred with Reynolds in the 1982 film, The Best Little Whorehouse in Texas.

 In the film, Reynolds plays Sheriff Ed Earl Dodd, while Parton plays Miss Mona, the madam of a brothel called the Chicken Ranch.
 Sheriff Dodd and Miss Mona had an affair in the film.
-The pair sings a duet of Parton’s classic song “Sneakin’ Around With You.”
+The pair sings a duet of Parton’s classic song, “Sneakin’ Around With You.”

 Parton, 72, tweeted after learning of Reynolds’ passing.
 The tweet featured a screenshot from the film of the pair holding hands and a caption that described Parton’s feelings of sorrow after learning of Reynolds’ death.